aimeepham14/merge-request-client/README.md

 * Amazing CSS
 * Have users "match" with each other
+* Filter users by distance
 * Report Users
 * Allow users to send pictures to each other
+* Allow users to upload multiple photos

 ## Major Hurdles

 One of our major hurdles was actually the main function of our application.
 Allowing users to swipe and having that action chain into adding users into their liked or rejected database tables while checking for matches was a hard system to figure out.
-Additional hurdles we faced was filtering out available users by preference.
+Additional hurdles we faced was filtering out available users by preference or distance.